Why Limiting Sugar in the First 1,000 Days of Life Matters More Than We Realized

 Why does this matter beyond babies?

-This is about how our entire food system wires kids toward sugar from day one.
-Formula companies adding sweeteners.
-“Healthy” toddler snacks loaded with syrup.
-Juice being marketed as a daily drink instead of an occasional treat.
+This is more about how our entire food system wires kids toward sugar from day one.
+Formula companies adding sweeteners, like why do we need that?
+“Healthy” toddler snacks loaded with syrup that is really just stupid to do.
+Juice being marketed as a daily drink instead of an occasional treat is another.

-Because if we want to tackle things like rising childhood obesity rates, diabetes, and metabolic disorders… maybe we need to start way earlier than we thought.
+If we want to tackle things like rising childhood obesity rates, diabetes, and metabolic disorders maybe we need to start way earlier than we thought.
 Not to mention, this recent study about how sugar is tanking your immune system at all ages.

 (And speaking of systemic food issues, you might also like my piece on how California’s Central Valley feeds the world.
 Another hidden food story!)